gwentgod/ros_tutorial/ros_installation.md

 source ~/.bashrc
 ```

-There will be no output for the above two c
+There will be no output for the above two lines

 #### 3.4 Testing